By Dr. A.J. Drenth

 It can be easy for individualistic Introverts to isolate themselves and believe they can accomplish things on their own.
 Unfortunately, in doing so, they close themselves off to the numerous potential benefits of engaging with likeminded others.

-You can learn more about the Introverted personality types in my eBook:
+You can learn more about the Introverted personality types in our eBooks: